 Yes, we are raising under the 1-year-old Title III, Regulation CF rules, that formed as a result of the 2012 JOBS Act.
 These rules allow a private company to raise money from non-wealthy investors by selling shares.
 This is important because black founders of businesses get about 1% of the private equity investments that are made.
 This means we have to find alternative ways to raise the capital needed to fund our companies.
 Regulation CF is the future of fundraising for many of the businesses with Black and Brown founders.
 In our offering, we are raising a minimum goal of $10,000 and a Maximum goal of $500,000.
 One of the catches with Regulation CF offerings and the new SEC rules, is I’m not allowed to discuss most of the details of the offering, only to say that you can view it on our StartEngine.com page.
 Start Engine is a company that hosts Regulation CF offerings.
 They sent our company through a rigorous due diligence process and vetted the company before we were able to launch the offering.

 What are some of the challenges that you are experiencing fundraising?

 Another challenge is false promises.
 I’ve had many people say they would invest, however for unknown reasons they’ve not done so.
 I can’t and I don’t let those people subdue my optimism.
 For the first time in 80 years, many average working people have the opportunity to buy early shares in a startup.
-Some may not understand the gravity of the opportunity and that’s why education about Regulation CF is so powerful, so important.
-This is not a Kickstarter or GoFundMe guys, these are real shares in an early startup!
+Some may not understand the gravity the opportunity and that’s why education about Regulation CF so powerful, is important.
+This is not a Kickstarter or GofundMe guys, these are real shares in an early startup!